NicolasOmar/angular-practice/README.md

 # Angular Practice
-Repository created to record my practice learning Angular with exercises base on [Angular Course](https://www.udemy.com/course/the-complete-guide-to-angular-2/) of [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).
+Repository created to record my practice learning Angular with exercises based on the [Udemy Course](https://www.udemy.com/course/the-complete-guide-to-angular-2/) of [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).

 ## Repo Structure
 For a better search, I divided the lessons I learned in the following folders: